Shen-Language/shen-cl/README.md

 The function `shen-cl.exit` is included, which takes a single integer argument, terminates the process, returning the argument as the exit code.

+The function `LOAD-SHEN` is exported from the `:SHEN-UTILS` package which allows the loading of Shen files from Common Lisp code.

 ## Prerequisites

 See [PREREQUISITES.md](PREREQUISITES.md) for information on what tools you will need installed to build and work on `shen-cl`.